Yuberley/App-Task-React-Native-Node/README.md

 # App-Task-React-Native-Node
-Task Application in React-Native and Node-Express
+Tasks Application in React-Native and Node-Express